Routing Design Rule Types Available for PCB Layout in Altium Designer

 Learn more about Interactive Routing

-• Use Impedance Profile - this option becomes available when there is at least one impedance profile defined in the Layer Stack Manager.
+• Use Impedance Profile - this option becomes available when at least one impedance profile is defined in the Layer Stack Manager.
 When enabled, use the drop-down to select the impedance profile desired.
 When the rule is configured in this mode, the Preferred Width required on each routing layer is calculated as part of the specified impedance profile.
 Once the rule is defined, as you route a net that falls under the scope of the rule, the track width will automatically be set to the width required to meet the specified impedance for that layer.
-When this option is enabled the Preferred Width cannot be edited in the rule, but the Min Width and Max Width values can.
+When this option is enabled, the Preferred Width cannot be edited in the rule, but the Min Width and Max Width values can.

 Learn more about Configuring the Layer Stack for Controlled Impedance Routing